 The benefits of sales coaching

 Changing the mindset from traditional sales manager to sales coach reveals so many benefits to sales organizations.
-Sales coaching is about guiding, motivating, inspiring, and emphasizing skills and techniques over the metrics.
+The goal of sales coaching should be to guide, motivate, and inspire, focusing on skills and techniques rather than just the numbers.
 When your team grows, the company and revenue will follow.

 According to Task Drive, only 17% of companies claim to have an effective training program which is so surprising.
 Yet, the best sales orgs that invest in sales coaching see 353% ROI for the average company.